 Critical Areas Assessments

 The first step for most projects is determining what site constraints exist that would restrict development, regardless of the size of the project.
 Determining the extent of critical areas on or near a Site is one of the baseline components upon which any site planning should be based.
 Critical areas include wetlands and streams, as well as steep slopes and other geological features.
-My skillset allows me to help you identify wetlands, streams, wildlife habitat, potential for the occurrence of listed species, as well as address steep slopes as they relate to wildlife habitat and buffer potential.
-However, I am unable to identify steep slopes, nor can I prepare a geotechnical analysis.
-I can, however, connect you to the people who are qualified to prepare those types of documents.
+Our skillsets allow us to help you identify critical areas, such as wetlands, streams, wildlife habitat, potential for the occurrence of listed species, as well as address steep slopes as they relate to wildlife habitat and buffer potential.

 - Wetland Delineation

 - Stream Delineation (Identify the ordinary high water mark)

 - Identify wildlife habitat

 - Identify the potential for listed species (local, state, or federal)

 Once the constraints of a site have been identified, the next step is to evaluate what affect those constraints will have to a proposed development.
 An evaluation of the constraints of a site and how to address or modify those constraints is the core of site planning.
 This step can be a simple and quick analysis for rapid decision making or a more in-depth analysis to find creative solutions for heavily constrained sites.
 Part of this analysis is an evaluation of potential critical area impacts and appropriate mitigation strategies to compensate for any proposed impacts to critical areas.